NetworksMarketsCornellTech/Spring2024/syllabus.md

  - C: 70-80
  - F: < 70

+ **Assignment due dates**

+ In class quizzes: 1/31, 2/7, 2/19, 3/4, 3/11, 3/20, 4/8, 4/22

+ HW Assignments: 2/13, 3/5, 3/26, 4/16, 5/7

+ Written paper review: 5/13

+ Paper presentation days will be throughout the semester.

+ **Assignment rubrics**

+Homeworks: Each problem component will be graded out of 2 points.
+0 points = no attempt, 1 point = attempt but incorrect, 2 points = mostly correct.
+Homeworks will occaisonally have bonus questions graded on the same rubric.

+In class Quizzes: Same grading as homeworks.

+Participation: 80% of participation grade will be based on attendance, as judged by occaisonal in class sign-ins.
+Remainder of participation based on filling out class surveys, final course evaluation, and in class/EdStem/office hours participation.

 ## Assessment
-Primary assessment is based on 4-5 homeworks, about 8-10 in class assignments, and a paper presentation and review.
+Primary assessment is based on 4-5 homeworks, about 8 in class assignments, and a paper presentation and review.
 We will replace your lowest homework grade with your paper presentation grade (if it is higher).
 The in class assignments will be short and are primarily for educational purposes.
 They should be straightforward given lecture attendance and homework completion.
-Your lowest 2 in class assignment grades will be dropped.
+Your lowest in class assignment grade will be dropped.

 You will be allowed five total late days during the semester for homeworks.
 These late days allow you to turn in homework up to 24 hours late, with no penalty; you may also use all the late days on a single homework assignment (allowing you to turn it in up to 5 days late), but that will leave you with no late days for other homeworks.
 Note that late days can only be used in whole number increments; you cannot use "half" of a late day.
 When submitting an assignment late, please mark at the top how many late days are used for this assignment and how many you have used before, if any.
 Late days cannot be used for quizzes or the project -- only homework.